Home / Retirement planning / Getting started / How much super do I need to retire?

 Whether you own your home

-Keep this in mind when reviewing the ASFA Retirement Standard budgets for modest and comfortable lifestyles in the tables below, which assume retirees own their home.
+Keep this in mind when reviewing the ASFA Retirement Standard budgets for modest and comfortable lifestyles mentioned above, which assume retirees own their home.

 Many of today’s retirees have a home that is worth more than their retirement super balance.
-This will change for future generations who have had the benefit of compulsory employer super for their entire working life (although on current trends fewer of them will own a home).
+This will change for future generations who have had the benefit of compulsory employer super for their entire working life (although with current trends, fewer of them will own a home).

 If you find you are asset rich and income poor in retirement, you may be able to tap into your home equity by downsizing to a smaller property.
 You may also be able to contribute up to $300,000 into your super account ($600,000 for couples).

-Alternatively, you could take advantage of the government’s recently expanded Home Equity Access Scheme, which allows all retirees to borrow against the value of their home.
+Alternatively, you could take advantage of the government’s Home Equity Access Scheme (HEAS), which allows all retirees to borrow against the value of their home, or one of the commercial reverse mortgage products now available.

 What other assets or income you have outside super